The-ExaTrkX-Project/exatrkx-service/README.md

 # Exa.TrkX as a Service

-The "ExaTrkX as a service" presented in the CTD 2023.
+The "ExaTrkX as a service" presented in the CTD 2023 workshop.

 ## Introduction
 The ExaTrkX pipeline contains 6 stages: Embedding (`embed`), Fixed-radius nearest neighbour (`frnn`), Filtering (`filter`),